Little tinamou: Description

+The little tinamou is approximately 21.4 to 24 cm in overall length.
+Males weigh around 207 g, females 174–238 g.
+Females are slightly larger and heavier than males.
+It has an unbarred sooty-brown plumage which transitions to grey on the head.
+The foreneck is whitish.
+While the underside of both male and female is cinnamon buff, the female is a lighter shade.
+The legs can be grey, olive, or yellow.
+Both male and female are almost tailess.
+The female is usually more brightly colored, the male tends to be darker and less rufescent.

 Distribution and habitat

-It is a resident breeder in tropical lowland forests, rivers-edge forests, lowland evergreen forest, secondary forest, and lowland shrublands at an altitude of 2000 m.
+It is a resident breeder in tropical lowland forests, rivers-edge forests, lowland evergreen forest, secondary forest, and lowland shrublands up to an altitude of 2000 m.
 They are also fairly successful utilizing cleared forests and plantations or farmed land.

 Behavior

 Little tinamou are shy, secretive, and pair-solitary animals.
 Despite their abundance, they are rarely sighted.
 In the field, they are detected by sound more often than sight.
 The whistle call is a soft, descending whinny (also a series of single notes, tempo increasing at end) produced by both sexes.
 They eat seeds, berries, and some insects.
 They can fly but will run unless flight is necessary.
 They are highly territorial and will attack when encroached upon if the intruding bird is not their mate.
-There is evidence that they will maintain the same territory for years.